Apricots are simmered in an aromatic syrup made from white wine, vanilla and honey and served with yogurt and topped with pistachios.

 Instructions

-- Combine wine, vanilla pod and seeds, and honey in a medium saucepan.
+- Combine wine, vanilla pod and seeds, and honey in a medium pan.
 Simmer over low heat until the honey dissolves.

-- Simmer gently, turning once, until they are just tender but not falling apart, about 2-5 minutes.
+- Simmer gently, turning once, until they are just tender but not falling apart (about 5 minutes).
 (The amount of time depends entirely on the ripeness of the fruit, so keep checking.)
 Do not overcook as you want the fruit to remain intact.

-- Using a slotted spoon, transfer the apricots to a dish.
+- Using a slotted spoon, transfer the apricots to a serving dish.

 - Let remaining liquid simmer over medium-high heat until reduced by half and lightly syrupy, strain.